AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-09-25-neptuneai-ml-serving.md

 Because this problem can be so hairy, we usually extract ML model performance monitoring into a separate component and only track the system-level metrics, traces, and logs at the ML serving component level.
 We hope that as the infrastructure for ML model monitoring becomes better, ML serving components will provide significantly better integrations with these tools to make the troubleshooting of deployed models significantly easier.

 ## Evolving model serving
 Because the interactive serving setup is the most popular way to productionize ML models, we will discuss what a basic, intermediate and advanced setup looks like.
 What differentiates a good setup from a mediocre one is cost-effectiveness, scalability, and latency profile.
 Of course, the integration with the rest of the MLOps stack is also important.
+In general, deciding on what architecture and tools to use is always a tricky affair, with numerous trade-offs.
+If you're interested in advancing your decision-making when it comes to making technical decisions, be sure to check out [this article]({{ site.url }}/posts/2022-06-18-choosing-a-tool) on what questions should you ask and some of the trade-offs you should expect.
+Don't mind that it's about programming languages, most questions apply to tools and frameworks too.

 ### Basic setup